qinzhang0824/protein-biomarkers-for-bile-duct-cancer/README.md

 (a).
 SNPs linked to any protein with a significance level of P < 5×10-8 were included;
 (b).
 SNPs and proteins located within the Major Histocompatibility Complex (MHC) region on chromosome 6 (25.5–34.0 Mb) were excluded because of the intricate linkage disequilibrium (LD) patterns in this area;
 (c). subsequently, LD clumping was performed to identify independent protein quantitative trait loci (pQTLs) for each protein, ensuring that variants had an r² value less than 0.001;
+(d).
+F-statistics genetic instruments were higher than 10

+Ultimately, the instrumental variables file used for analysis is "Instrumental variables of plasma proteins used in MR analysis.xls"

 (2)Three GWAS summary data of BTC patients